 Willard Bard, who passed away earlier this week at age 79, was born with a rather considerable overbite.
 His teeth stuck out over his mouth, giving rise to his nickname.

 There were plenty of people who knew that nickname, but didn’t have a clue as to his real name.
 But very few people called him "Beaver"; most of us gave his nickname a nickname and called him "Beave."

 Beave was an extremely affable guy.
 He worked for many years for the Adams Parks Deptment I actually first met him when I was working summers at the Adams Highway Deptment.

 He was meticulous about the fields on which local teams played.
 I later learned how much pride he took in prepping the field.
 It showed.

 I remember being struck by the fact that, while he looked a little funny, with his potbelly and protruding teeth, very few people seemed to make fun of him.
 Despite his appearance, he was held in high regard by almost everyone.

 It was Beaver’s first lesson to me: Appearances can be deceptive.
 Certainly, this individual’s appearance was.

 Later, I ran into him again.
 Beave was the coach of several teams.
 He coached Little League, the Police Athletic League and the Adams Basketball Church League.
 According to his obituary, he coached for 55 years, a prodigious feat.
-He was never my coach, but he knew me.
-Heck, He knew everyone.

 I don’t know if he was a master of strategy.
 He certainly knew basketball and baseball well enough.
 But I remember playing against his teams and being impressed, even as a kid, how supportive he was of his players; how much he clearly wanted them to do well.